CindyJS/CindyJS/ref/String_Operators.md

     > format([2.339, "foo", [5.678, 1 < 2]], 2)
     < ["2.34", "foo", ["5.68", "true"]]

+The modifier `delimiter` can be used to set decimal seperator.

+    - only CindyJS: the `delimiter` modifier is not available in Cinderella.
+    > format(1.23456, 2, delimiter->",")
+    < "1,23"

 Requesting more than 20 digits will never have any effect.

     > format(1/3, 20) == format(1/3, 40)